-The Deferred Unit Plan was initially approved by Unitholders on May 28, 2014 and most recently amended and restated as of January 1, 2021.
-It replaced the annual Unit-based compensation previously granted to non-executive Trustees in the form of REUs.
+The Deferred Unit Plan was initially approved by Unitholders on May 28, 2014 and most recently amended and restated as of June 13, 2023.
+The most recent amendments, approved by Unitholders on June 13, 2023, were to increase the reserve under the Deferred Unit Plan to 1,500,000 Units, in addition to certain non-substantive clarifying amendments, specifically, an amendment to make it explicitly clear that Unitholder approval is required, in addition to the specific amendments already set out in the Deferred Unit Plan, for amendments to change the participants of the Deferred Unit Plan and to amend the amendment provisions of the Deferred Unit Plan.
+The Deferred Unit Plan replaced the annual Unit-based compensation previously granted to non-executive Trustees in the form of REUs.
 The Deferred Unit Plan is overseen and administered by the Board and the PCCC.
 Only Trustees are eligible to participate under the terms of the Deferred Unit Plan.
 Pursuant to the Deferred Unit Plan, participants are awarded DUs annually at the discretion of the Board on the recommendation of the PCCC, subject to a maximum number of DUs equivalent in value to \$150,000 on the award date.
-The number of DUs actually received will be based on the volume weighted average price of all Units traded on the TSX for the five trading days immediately preceding the award date.
+The number of DUs received will be based on the volume weighted average price of all Units traded on the TSX for the five trading days immediately preceding the award date.
 Whenever distributions are paid on the Units, additional DUs are credited to the participant's DU account in a manner consistent with the Trust's Distribution Reinvestment Plan (prior to taking into account any discount contemplated in the Trust's Distribution Reinvestment Plan).
 These additional DUs vest on the same basis as the initial DUs to which they relate.
-DUs vest immediately upon grant and can be redeemed by the participant at any time up to two years following the date the participant ceases to be a Trustee (or will be automatically redeemed on such two year anniversary if not redeemed by the participant prior to that time).
+DUs vest immediately upon grant and can be redeemed by the participant at any time up to two years following the date the participant ceases to be a Trustee (or will be automatically redeemed on such two-year anniversary if not redeemed by the participant prior to that time).
 The redemption will be satisfied by the issuance of Units by the Trust.
 One DU is economically equivalent to one Unit.

-Trustees may also elect to receive up to 100% of their annual retainer (including fees for serving as Chair of the Board, Lead Trustee or Chair of a committee of the Board) payable in cash or in the form of DUs, on a value-for-value-basis.
+Trustees may also elect to receive up to 100% of their annual retainer (including fees for serving as Chair of the Board, Lead Trustee or Chair of a committee of the Board) in cash or in the form of DUs, on a value-for-value-basis.